ChenXiao61/Img_augmentor/README.md

 ## Quick Start Guide and Usage
 The purpose of _Augmentor_ is to automate image augmentation (artificial data generation) in order to expand datasets as input for machine learning algorithms, especially neural networks and deep learning.

-The package works by building an augmentation pipeline by defining a series of operations to perform on a set of images.
-Operations, such as rotations or transforms, are added piece by piece in order to create an augmentation pipeline: when complete, the pipeline is executed and an augmented dataset is created.
+The package by building an augmentation **pipeline** where you define a series of operations to perform on a set of images.
+Operations, such as rotations or transforms, are added one by one in order to create this augmentation pipeline: when complete, the pipeline is executed and an augmented dataset is created.

 To begin, instantiate a `Pipeline` object that points to a directory on your file system: